-N.B.
+Research students are required to be resident in Oxford for six terms.
 Probationer Research Students (meaning students in the first year and the beginning of the second year, before they have passed Transfer of Status) are expected to be in residence in Oxford.
 The Faculty Board is empowered to grant dispensation from residence in exceptional cases, and on the basis that it is necessary for a student's academic work that they should reside elsewhere.